GemHunt/sail/rotational/README.md

 **Latter Improvements:**
 * Speed: Different GPUs, multi threading, move more to C++
 * Reduce work: For example about using 5 degree steps instead of 1?
+* Better ensembling!
+These correlations are not summed very well at all.
+I need to be able to add the predictions better.
 * Ensemble multiple models at different cropping(and remapped ring-crop) resolutions
 * Ensemble in 2nd level models from off center cropping such as dates
 * Getting dates might help the first level models.
 If this off center tool scores low the 1st model results might be in question.